 Disclosure practices vary depending on jurisdictions of incorporation or regulation, securities listings and other factors.
-We assess instances of non-disclosure based on the significance of that disclosure to the scoring model and based on the significance of that disclosure to an understanding of the company's corporate governance risk profile.
+MSCI ESG Research assesses instances of nondisclosure based on the significance of that disclosure to the scoring model and based on the significance of that disclosure to an understanding of the company's corporate governance risk profile.
 Specifically:

 - Board members: If the company's board members are not disclosed, no Corporate Governance Theme Score is published.
-This reflects the importance of an assessment of the board to the scoring model. - Governance policies and practices: If the company has not disclosed whether a given policy exists or whether the board has adopted a given practice, we assume that the policy or practice does not exist and/or has not been adopted.
+This reflects the importance of an assessment of the board to the scoring model. - Governance policies and practices: If the company has not disclosed whether a given policy exists or whether the board has adopted a given practice, MSCI ESG Research assumes that the policy or practice does not exist and/or has not been adopted.

-Example: If a company has not disclosed whether it has adopted a clawback policy that applies to its short- and long-term incentive pay, this non-disclosure will be interpreted as the absence of a clawback policy.
+Example: If a company has not disclosed whether it has adopted a clawback policy that applies to its short- and long-term incentive pay, this nondisclosure will be interpreted as the absence of a clawback policy.
 The company would therefore be flagged under the Clawbacks & Malus Key Metric.